regebro/BigBad3/slides.rst

       experimental.cssselect (which is blocking diazo)

 .. note::

-    This is both a command line tool and a website.
-    It's not perfect, but it's helpful as a way to evaluate the application.

     In this case it turns out that experimental.cssselect works under Python 3, but does not declare it.